Tag along with me to uncover a day in the life of a Business Analyst!

 A day in the life of a Business Analyst: Sprint Retrospective

 So today being the end of the sprint, we do a sprint retrospective.
 This is where the team comes together and reflect on the last sprint and typically goes over what they did right, what they need to start doing and what they should stop doing and any action items.
-If you are working on software projects, this is a frequent scrum event in a day in the life of a business analyst in agile.
+If you are working on agile software projects, this is a frequent scrum event in a day in the life of a business analyst.

-In this retrospective, we had a number of things we were doing right and needed to keep doing but there were a few things to stop doing and other things to start doing- for example: we decided we needed to start buffering in more estimation points for new UI elements as they often ended up taking more effort.
+In this retrospective, we had a number of things we were doing right and needed to keep doing but there were a few things to stop doing and other things to start doing- for example: we decided we needed to start buffering in more estimation points for new UI elements as they often ended up taking more effort and not getting completed on time.

-After the retrospective, we get into the sprint planning ( which is a very long meeting!) that takes up the rest of your morning.
+After the retrospective, we get into the sprint planning ( which is a very long meeting!)
+Our sprint planning takes up the rest of your morning.
 By the time I get out of that meeting, it’s time for lunch!

-When I used to be at the office everyday, its very centrally located with so many restaurant choices.
+When I used to be at the office everyday, its very centrally located in Atlanta so I had many restaurant choices.
 Italian and Mexican are my favorite so that’s where I’d go get a taco or pizza for lunch.
-Now that I’m working from home – left overs is also great for lunch!
+Now that I’m working from home – it’s now all left overs for lunch!

 Requirements Elicitation